kfrlib/kfr/docs/docs/dft.md

 # How to apply Fast Fourier Transform

-This article shows how to use Fast Fourier Transform and how to apply forward and inverse FFT on complex and real data using the KFR framework.
+This article demonstrates how to use the Fast Fourier Transform and apply both forward and inverse FFT on complex and real data using the KFR framework.

-KFR DFT supports all sizes, KFR automatically chooses the best algorithm to perform DFT for the given size.
+KFR DFT supports all sizes, and KFR automatically chooses the best algorithm to perform DFT for the given size.

-For power of 2 sizes, it uses Fast Fourier Transform.

 ## Quick example